addistjan/addistjan/README.md

 ## 🧠 About Me

-I’m a machine learning enthusiast with hands-on experience in data analysis, model building, and working with large language models.
-I enjoy turning data into useful insights and building practical solutions using Python and modern ML tools.

-During my SIWES program, I worked in a large computer laboratory with over 750 systems, where I gained strong technical exposure, system support experience, and teamwork skills in a fast-paced environment.
-This experience improved my problem-solving ability, attention to detail, and understanding of real-world IT operations.

-I’m continuously learning and building projects in machine learning and LLMs, with a growing interest in applied AI, data-driven products, and intelligent systems.
+I’m a <strong>Machine Learning Engineer</strong> passionate about building practical, end-to-end ML systems — from data preprocessing and model training to deployment and monitoring.
+I enjoy solving real-world problems and continuously improving my skills in modern ML and AI technologies.

 ---